Michael Govan

 MG

 It was considered the think tank at the time.
 You had Eleanor Antin and David Antin.
-Eleanor’s work was a really interesting take on feminism, narrative theater, and photography.
-She’s still alive.
-I did a project with her here at LACMA.
-David Antin, who was a poet and art critic, wrote in the Duchamp catalog.
-David Antin was especially powerful in the poetry world.
-He made these talk poems, very Lacanian in a way.
-He would just talk; the poems would all be printed in lowercase letters with spacing.
-He’s well-known and an interesting character.
-Allan Kaprow was there; he was the one who was sent to recruit me.
-I was really interested in Helen and Newton Harrison, who were there.
-They were the first of what you could call ‘environmental artists.’
-They were making art about climate change in the late ’70s.
-Harold Cohen was in a show we just did on computer art.
-He was training computers to make paintings.
-They also had art critics, Sheldon Nodelman, Jean-Pierre Gorin, Bebette Mangold.
-Jean-Pierre Gorin was a cinematographer for Godard.
-It’s when the California school system was paying ridiculous amounts of money to hire the very best talent for the Southern California schools.
-That’s when Baudrillard was hired to teach at UC Irvine.
-For Lorna or me, when you looked at the schools, you could go to Yale, which trained you to be a money-making professional artist.
-Or you went to San Diego, which was for misfits or people who had a more conceptual bent.
+Eleanor’s work was this really interesting take on feminism, narrative theater, and photography—she’s still alive, and I actually did a project with her at LACMA.
+David Antin was a poet and art critic who contributed to the Duchamp catalog and was especially influential in the poetry world.
+He made these “talk poems”—very Lacanian in a way—just spoken performances that would later be transcribed in all lowercase with unusual spacing.
+He was well-known and definitely an interesting character.
+Allan Kaprow was there too; he was the one who recruited me.
+I was also really interested in Helen and Newton Harrison—they were the first of what you could call environmental artists.
+They were making work about climate change in the late ’70s.
+Harold Cohen was there too—we just did a show on computer art that included his work.
+He was training computers to paint.

 EO